 We are believers in the Messiah of Israel, Yeshua is his Hebrew name.
 We believe that no matter what ethnicity or background you come from, the only way to eternal salvation is through Yeshua the Messiah.
 We maintain a scriptural foundation of our walk and beliefs although not exclusively within the framework of Judaism and the Traditions of the Fathers.
 We pursue through our studies and service, for our community to honor and lift up the name of our G-D and that of Yeshua the Messiah.
 We want to present a balanced form of Judaism reflective of both the teachings of Moshe Rabbeinu and Messiah Yeshua.
 We honor the Jewish community and sages that have granted us much wisdom, knowledge and understanding of the scriptures.
 We understand that practicing first century Messianic Judaism is a monumental challenge due to the history and circumstances surrounding the separation from the original Jewish believers.
 On the other hand, we believe that in the latter days there will be a restoration as prophesied by the prophets of Israel, and also finds the Jewish people back in the land.
-We believed that we are part of the remnant, natural Jew and non-Jew, grafted into the commonwealth of Israel that is being restored.
+We believe that we are part of the reshit (remnant) of believers, both natural Jews and non-Jews together in Messiah.
+Some from the natural Olive tree and others from the wild Olive tree that are grafted into the commonwealth of Israel and is being restored in these last days.

 We are guardians of the Torah, for it is the instructional manual for believers given by HaShem.
 We are followers of Yeshua’s Judaism as expressed through HIS teachings in the Brit Chadashah (Apostolic Writings/New Testament).